Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Results and Discussion

 \subsection{Influence of Design Features on Metamaterial Mechanical Properties}

 Having identified the asymmetric, mirror symmetric, and double-mirror symmetric designs with each type of design feature, the correlation of these features with metamaterial mechanical properties can be assessed.
-Normal stiffness values, normalized shear stiffness values, and Poisson's ratios were grouped based on whether or not a design had a given design feature.
+Normal stiffness, shear stiffness normalized by average normal stiffness, and Poisson's ratios were grouped based on whether or not a design had a given design feature.
 This grouping resulted in two probability distributions for each metamaterial property.
 Kernel distributions were used to represent each subset, as none of the subsets were found to be normally-distributed.
 Each pair of distributions were compared using two-sample K-S tests, with the null hypothesis that these two distributions are from the same continuous distribution.
-By conducting this process for each of the four design features, all three types of symmetry, and in both the 3x3 and 5x5 design spaces, a total of 72 pairs of probability distributions were generated and compared to each other.
+By conducting this process for each of the three mechanical properties, each of the four design features, all three types of symmetry, and in both the 3x3 and 5x5 design spaces, a total of 72 pairs of probability distributions were generated and compared to each other.